privacygmail cleanupemail security

 7. What happens if I delete my account?

-• Immediate complete data deletion = good
+• Immediate complete deletion = good

 • Indefinite retention or vague = very concerning